-Most bat surveys, such as dusk emergence/dawn re-entry surveys and activity transects, can only be undertaken between May and September when bats are active and not hibernating.
-However, internal and external building inspections, and ground level tree assessments can be undertaken at any time of year.
+Most bat surveys, such as dusk emergence/dawn re-entry surveys and activity transects, can only be undertaken between April and September when bats are active and not hibernating.
+However, internal and external building inspections and ground-level tree assessments can be undertaken at any time of year.

 Our ecology consultants hold the relevant protected species licence for bats and have extensive experience of successfully delivering projects ranging from straightforward building extensions to major new housing schemes.
 ADAS also have trained tree climbers who can safely conduct climbed tree inspections for bats.

 We also offer a Bat Speciation DNA analysis service which can be ordered online.